EX-FEVER: A Dataset for Multi-hop Explainable Fact Verification: Prompt based approach

 \section{Prompt based approach}

-With the GPT model series development~\cite{brown_language_2020, radford_improving_nodate, radford_language_nodate, ouyang_training_2022}, large language models (LLMs) exhibit immense potential in many general tasks, especially with suitable prompts~\cite{NEURIPS2022_9d560961, wei2023menatqa}.
-Since we focus on context-specific NLP methods to deal with Fact Verification task.
-In the following sections, we demonstrate two settings of approach to explore the potential of LLMs in solving reasoning and verification task.
-We solve the task by prompting LLMs and studying ways of designing prompting templates.
-Our methods only change the prompts without fine-tuning the LLMs, targeting a more general and affordable solution.
+With the PLMs (pre-trained language models) and GPT model series development~\cite{brown_language_2020, radford_improving_nodate, radford_language_nodate, ouyang_training_2022}, large language models (LLMs) exhibit immense potential in many general tasks, especially with suitable prompts~\cite{NEURIPS2022_9d560961, wei2023menatqa}.
+In this section, we do some preliminary investigations exploring using LLMs in the fact checking task in two directions: directly using LLMs as an actor, and using LLMs as a planner also we both evaluate the verdict accuracy and the ability of LLMs to generate explanations.

-\textbf{Base prompt} In this setting, The input is formulated as (e, c) for free-form generation tasks, where e is the evidence and c is the claim, or (e, c, o) for tasks with close decision spaces (e.g., multi-choice task), where o is the set of options/choices ['SUPPORT', 'REFUTE', 'NOT ENOUGH INFO'].
-The output answer of the LLMs is an option.

-\textbf{In context learning for fact checking} We conduct experiments using various prompt templates to evaluate their impact on fact-checking performance.
-These templates included prompts consisting of only claims, prompts with human language instructions, prompts without explanation requirements, prompts with explanation requirements, and prompts in JSON code format.
-In addition, we provide either one or three examples according to the prompt template, with the latter including examples from all three classes.
-Further details are discussed in Appendix \ref{sec:appendix}.